cosmos/cosmos-sdk/docs/spec/staking/01_state.md

 Validators can have one of three statuses

 - `unbonded`: The validator is not in the active set.
 They cannot sign blocks and do not earn rewards.
 They can receive delegations.
 Unbonding from an `unbonded` validator is immediate.
-- `bonded`": The validator has sufficient bonded tokens to join the active set.
+- `bonded`: The validator has sufficient bonded tokens to join the active set.
 They are signing blocks and receiving rewards.
 They can receive further delegations.
 They can be slashed for misbehavior.
 Delegators to this validator who unbond their delegation must wait the duration of the UnbondingTime, a chain-specific param.
 - `unbonding`: The validator has initiated an unbonding of their self delegation.
 They must wait the UnbondingTime before moving receiving their tokens to their account from the Bonded Pool.

 Validators objects should be primarily stored and accessed by the `OperatorAddr`, an SDK validator address for the operator of the validator.
 Two